Demand for Green Buildings Grows at Stanford

 Even a green dorm is being planned to serve as both a student residence and laboratory showcasing resource-efficient technologies.

 Stanford’s green building initiatives were outlined during a January 2008 conference on environmental sustainability that attracted 70 graduates.
-The Stanford Business School Alumni Association and the University’s Woods Institute for the Environment jointly sponsored the three-day event.
+The Stanford GSB Alumni Association and the university’s Woods Institute for the Environment jointly sponsored the three-day event.

 “The fact that Stanford is embracing green is, in fact, a very smart risk reduction strategy,” said Gregory Kats, MBA ’86 and managing director of Good Energies, a New York-based venture capital firm that invests heavily in clean energy ventures.
 “You could imagine Stanford not doing it and five years from now, when carbon is a dominant issue and other universities are leaders in green buildings, it would hurt Stanford’s brand.
 It’s a very smart preemptive strategy to become a leader in this area.”

-A green dorm is also in the works, and the goal is that the Business School’s new campus, expected to break ground later this year, will meet the highest standards for sustainability as measured by Leadership in Energy and Environmental Design (LEED).
+A green dorm is also in the works, and the goal is that the school’s new campus, expected to break ground later this year, will meet the highest standards for sustainability as measured by Leadership in Energy and Environmental Design (LEED).

 Plans are being developed to upgrade a dozen buildings that have been deemed the campus’ 12 top “energy hogs” because they have the highest energy use, said Jack Cleary, Stanford’s associate vice president for Academic Projects and Operations with the Land, Buildings, and Real Estate office.
 Many laboratories and the Iris and B. Gerald Cantor Center for Visual Arts are on the list.
 “We will identify what we need to do to improve the efficiency of these buildings, and identify costs,” Cleary said.